dfint/peclasses/README.md

 # PECLASSES

-This is intended to be fast minimalistic library for Portable Executable file parsing.
+This is intended to be a fast minimalistic library for Portable Executable file parsing.

 Also it contains `AnnotatedStructure` base class which allows to declare [ctypes structures](https://docs.python.org/3/library/ctypes.html#structures-and-unions)